-To schedule an appointment in the Lafayette area, contact us at (925) 284-3390, or click here to redeem one of our specials.
+To schedule an appointment in the Lafayette Area, contact us at (925) 284-3390, or certified professional car mechanic to redeem one of our specials.

 There is no black and white answer to this question because, honestly, there are a lot of things you need to take into consideration before you make a final decision.
 In this article, we’ll do our best to help you with the choice by presenting the advantages and disadvantages of each option.

 When you’re involved in a car accident and your car is damaged, it’s best to consider some things before instantly filing an insurance claim.
 Why?
 Because every situation is different, and you don’t need to immediately decide whether to pay out of pocket or submit a claim.

 If the car accident involves other vehicles or other people, it is always wise to file a claim.
 Even if there is minimal damage or everyone seems unhurt, it is best to notify your insurance.
 Here’s why… When an accident first occurs, you simply don’t have all the facts about the damage in that moment.
 So, while it may not look bad at first glance, there could be a hidden car problem that shows up over time.
 Or, maybe you feel fine because of the rush of adrenaline, but develop a stiff neck later.

 If you experience minor damage from a single-vehicle accident, it may be in your best interest to pay for car repairs out of pocket to avoid raising your monthly insurance premium.
 Of course, this won’t be the case if a major car repair is obviously going to be needed.

 Need a Major Car Repair?